-Surge parameters are enabled when the injection Mode is set to Surged Splitless.
+Surge parameters are enabled when the injection mode is set to Surged Split or Surged Splitless.

-Surge Pressure - Defines the pressure applied during the splitless time to produce a surge of flow in the injector to speed transfer of the sample.
-Enter a value in the range of 0-1050 kPa (0-150 psi; 0-10.50 bar).
+Surge Pressure - Defines the pressure applied during a Surged Split or Surged Splitless injection.
+The pressure produces a surge of flow in the injector to speed the transfer of the sample.
+Enter a value in the range of 0-1050 kPa (0-152 psi; 0-10.50 bar).

-Surge Duration - Defines the time that the surge pressure is maintained.
+Surge Duration - Defines the time that the surge pressure is maintained during a Surged Split or Surged Splitless injection.
 Enter a value in the range of 0.00-999.99 min.
-Typically, set to coincide with the Splitless time.
+Typically, set to coincide with the Splitless time during a Surged Splitless injection.